 Subpart E: Design, Planning and Implementation

-Accessibility confirmation in collaboration with the ARC throughout all aspects of design, planning and implementation phases to ensurance with state and federal compliance.
+Accessibility confirmation in collaboration with the ARC throughout all aspects of design, planning and implementation phases to ensure compliance with state and federal requirements.

 Part 5: Exceptions

 Subpart A: Undue Burden

 An exception for undue burden is only applicable to a material, service, product, activity, event, space or purchase that cannot be made accessible without imposing significant difficulty or expense on Minneapolis College.

 If an exception for undue burden is identified, a written explanation must be developed in collaboration with the ARC explaining the basis for the decision including why and to what extent conformance to specific requirements would result in an undue burden on Minneapolis College.
 The ARC is charged with making the final determination as to whether conformance to specific requirements of the aforementioned accessibility standards would impose an undue burden on the campus community.